If you have any questions, please email us.

 The combined memorial centre and museum features various exhibitions, a memorial room and wall of reflection.
 The museum is spread out over several buildings and outdoor areas.
 A model of the camp, made of natural stone, shows the extensive size of the camp and the many buildings it included.
 The watchtowers, which were built a hundred meters apart, have been reconstructed.
 The barrack, rebuilt at half the original size, shows how the prisoners lived.
 The Children’s Memorial lists the names and ages of the 1,269 Jewish children who were deported in June 1943.
 There is also a crematorium, where the bodies of prisoners who died or were executed at the camp were burned.
 The Execution Area is located in the woods, at about a 15-minute walk from the museum.
 A memorial has been erected here that displays the names of the 329 prisoners who were executed at this site.

 The texts accompanying the permanent exhibition at Camp Vught National Memorial are in Dutch.
-However, the texts for some temporary exhibitions are often translated into English, e.g. ‘Dancing with the enemy’ (see below).
+However, the texts for some temporary exhibitions are often translated into English, e.g. ‘Food in war time’ (until 8th of March 2018).
 There is an audiotour available in English for individual visitors.

 Most international visitors, both students and regular visitors, visit us in groups.
 You can book a tour in the language of your choice at an advantageous rate.
 Parking at Camp Vught National Memorial is free.
 The museum also offers free parking space for coaches nearby.

 Barrack 1B (Barak 1B) was opened in November 2013; all information is bilingual: in English and Dutch.
 Barrack 1B is the last remaining barrack from Konzentrationslager Herzogenbusch: a unique war heritage site and remembrance site.
 There is no better place for the memorial centre to display the layered history of this site, charged as it is by the events of the past.